The First Turn-On!: Plot

-On the last day of summer at Camp Big-Tee-Pee, all the teenage campers are crazy with hormones and eager to go home.
+On the last day of summer at Camp Big-Tee-Pee, all the teenage campers are hormonal and eager to go home.
 While on a nature walk with ditzy hippie camp counselor Michelle Farmer, four students - self-proclaimed stud Mitch, his girlfriend Annie, Henry, and Danny - break off from the rest of the group to indulge in some cannabis.
 They take refuge in a nearby cave, only to be caught in the act by Michelle some time later.
 While being shooed out, Henry's flatulence causes a landslide, trapping the five of them inside.
 To pass the time until their eventual rescue, the group shares stories of how each lost their virginity.

-In Mitch's story, Lucy, an elegant prostitute, picks up Mitch while he is hitchhiking and invites him to visit her fancy hotel room.
-Feeling nervous and inexperienced, he asks his ultra-cool, yet dim-witted friend Jeff to give him pointers (which include "when in doubt, whip it out").
-However, upon meeting Lucy, Jeff unsuccessfully attempts to seduce Lucy, almost injuring her.
+In Mitch's story, Lucy, an elegant prostitute, picks him up while he is hitchhiking and invites him to her fancy hotel room.
+Feeling nervous and inexperienced, he asks his ultra-cool yet dim-witted friend Jeff for pointers (which include "when in doubt, whip it out").
+However, upon meeting Lucy, Jeff attempts to seduce her but fails, almost injuring her.
 When Mitch saves her and kicks Jeff out, Lucy repays him with mind-blowing sex.

 Henry is forced to tell his story next.
 In preparation for a big Halloween party, he dresses as a ghost.
-Unfortunately, in addition to not being able to see out of the eye-holes, the costume looks identical to a Klan robe.
+Unfortunately, in addition to being unable to see out of the eyeholes, the costume looks identical to a Klan robe.
 Blinded, he accidentally stumbles upon a group of (flamboyantly gay) African-American thugs about to kill a young white woman.
 The thugs turn their attention to Henry, beat him senseless, and then skip off, singing and holding hands.
-The girl, convinced Henry has just saved her life, instantly falls for him and the two make passionate love later that night next to a giant pile of donuts.
+The girl, convinced that Henry has just saved her life, instantly falls for him, and the two make passionate love later that night beside a giant pile of donuts.

 Meanwhile, the camp's staff, in fear of a potentially expensive lawsuit, desperately search for the missing campers.